-Personal data that we collect from you may be shared with third parties, including business partners, other users of the Website, suppliers or sub-contractors (including our delivery partner GTi or any successor supplier) in the following circumstances:
+Personal data that we collect from you may be shared with third parties, including business partners, other users of the Website, suppliers or sub-contractors in the following circumstances:

 If it is necessary for any of the purposes for which we collect and use personal data, as outlined above.
 If it is necessary for the purposes of a reorganisation, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, operations or assets.

-If these third parties are service providers and work on our behalf to support us in performing any of the abovementioned purposes (e.g., cloud services providers that provide IT infrastructure used by us to provide you with a product or service), provided that, for the purposes of the Data Protection Act 1998, the Department for Business, Innovation and Skills shall at all times be the data controller in relation to personal data provided by or collected from you through the Website.
+If these third parties are service providers and work on our behalf to support us in performing any of the abovementioned purposes (e.g., cloud services providers that provide IT infrastructure used by us to provide you with a product or service), provided that, for the purposes of the General Data Protection Regulation 2018, the Department for International Trade shall at all times be the data controller in relation to personal data provided by or collected from you through the Website.

 If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or to enforce or apply our terms and conditions.

 Except as outlined above, we do not pass on your details to any third party or HM Government department unless you give us permission to do so.

 The Department for International Trade may capture photographic images or video footage of you during your attendance at live events.

 The Department for International Trade will make every effort to confirm your acceptance of being photographed or videoed during events.